Floor Plan Software | Create 2D/3D Floor Plans | Autodesk

 Learn about what they are and how they are used for architectural projects.

-A floor plan is a technical drawing of a room, residence or commercial building, such as an office or restaurant.
-The drawing which can be represented in 2D or 3D, showcases the spatial relationship between rooms, spaces and elements such as windows, doors and furniture.
+A floor plan is a technical drawing (US site) of a room, residence or commercial building, such as an office or restaurant.
+The drawing which can be represented in 2D or 3D, showcases the spatial relationship between rooms, spaces, and elements such as windows, doors, and furniture.
 Floor plans are critical for any architectural project.
 Architects, engineers and builders use floor plan software to create plans for their upcoming projects.

-A floor plan provides a preview of the architectural project.
-It shows how the space is divided and indicates the dimensions and measurements of the various elements such as window and doors.
-Those involved with the project will be able to suggest changes and move to the next stages, such as electrical, plumbing, structural, landscaping and others.

 Image courtesy of DLB Associates